tem-nik/News-Article-NLP/README.md

+# Sentiment Analysis Website

+## Project Four - News Article NLP (Front End Developer Udacity Nanodegree)
+#### What I used: HTML, CSS, Javascript (Vanilla)

-# Project Title
+### Project Objective

-News Article/ Blog Sentiment Analysis with Natural Language Processing.
+To build a News Article/ Blog Sentiment Analysis website using Natural Language Processing API.
 This is project #4 - part of my **Udacity Front-End Development Nanodegree**.
 The website allows user to type in any url containing an article or a blog, and with the help of Aylien API analyse the sentiment of it through getting insight about the author's emotions and perspective.

+### Building

 The goal of this project was to practice with:

 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins
 - Creating layouts and page design
 - Service workers
 - Using APIs and creating requests to external urls

-## Getting started

 This was my setup to get the project up and running.
 1. installed **npm packages**